 Central Intelligence Agency.

-- The Dictionary includes short definitional entries (see, for example, the entries for
+- The Dictionary includes short definition entries (see, for example, the entries for plantation

-plantation and dry farming) and longer, interpretative essays on human geography and its major
+and dry farming) and longer, interpretative essays on human geography and its major sub-fields

-sub-fields (such as geopolitics, development, and spatiality), thereby providing readers with a
+(such as geopolitics, development, and spatiality), thereby providing readers with a contextual

-contextual background to the terms.
-By directing readers to the major sources for further
+background to the terms.
+By directing readers to the major sources for further information, the

 - Features factorial page spreads and full-color photographs providing wide-ranging perspectives